Bibliography

 chevron-rightOverview of tools and methods available to organisations and territorieshashtag

-To meet the transition needs of our societies towards a low-carbon model, many tools and methodologies exist.
-It can sometimes be difficult for project officers and decision-makers to navigate them.
-ABC published in 2017 a first guidearrow-up-right to methods and tools.
-In 2020 a second version was published with the support of ADEME, updated, expanded, and accompanied by typical pathways for transition actors, including notably 19 technical fact sheets, 4 pathways for organisations and 2 overviews of territorial approaches.
+To meet the transition needs of our societies towards a low-carbon model, numerous tools and methodologies exist.
+It can sometimes be difficult for project managers and decision-makers to navigate them.
+ABC published a first guidearrow-up-right of methods and tools in 2017.
+A second version, supported by ADEME, was published in 2020: updated, expanded, and accompanied by typical pathways for transition actors, including notably 19 technical datasheets, 4 pathways for organisations and 2 overviews of territorial approaches.

 These guides have been updated in the form of an overview published at 2024 : 🔗 https://www.panorama-comptabilitecarbone.com/arrow-up-right